Page Contents

 What is a Probate Attorney?

-The duties of the probate attorney will vary depending on if the person died with a Will or without a Will as well the size of the estate.
+The duties of the probate attorney will vary depending on whether the person died with a Will or without a Will, as well as the size of the estate.

-A probate lawyer might also be hired to advise beneficiaries on matters of the estate or dispute or conflict that results in litigation.
+A probate lawyer might also be hired to advise beneficiaries on matters of the estate, disputes, or conflicts that result in litigation.

-When working with the personal representative of the estate the probate attorney advise on matters such as:
+When working with the personal representative of the estate, the probate attorney advises on matters such as:

 - Securing estate assets